Louis Vuitton dropped a massive suitcase on Red Square as a promotional stunt. Your suitcase will hopefully be a little smaller.

 A semester or year stay abroad requires considerable planning.
 You will need to consider the season and location as well as what you need to bring and what you should find abroad.
 If you will be spending winter months in most SRAS locations, luggage can quite easily become unwieldy, which can mean airline charges for overweight bags.
 By making your packing list of study abroad, you can plan what you need in advance and hopefully avoid this (and help you avoid forgetting something important).

 Invest in good, expandable luggage.
-If you plan to pack heavy, you might want a rolling utility duffle.
-Consider as well bringing an extra, collapsible duffle bag in your luggage.
+If you plan to pack heavy, you might want a rolling utility duffel.
+Consider as well bringing an extra, collapsible duffel bag in your luggage.
 These are useful for bringing back souvenirs, books, and other purchases.

 Weight Restrictions